jboss-developer/jboss-wfk-quickstarts/kitchensink-angularjs-bootstrap/README.md

 What is it?
 -----------

-The `kitchensink-angularjs-bootstrap` quickstart demonstrates AngularJS and Twitter Bootstrap with JAX-RS, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
+The `kitchensink-angularjs-bootstrap` quickstart demonstrates AngularJS and Twitter Bootstrap with JAX-RS, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0 in Red Hat JBoss Enterprise Application Platform.
 It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.

 System requirements
 -------------------

-The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (EAP) 6.1 or later with the  Red Hat JBoss Web Framework Kit (WFK) 2.7.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (JBoss EAP) 6.1 or later with the  Red Hat JBoss Web Framework Kit (WFK) 2.7.

 All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.